The Honey Harvest

 Honey is a supersaturated sugar solution.
 Crystallisation occurs when glucose molecules separate from water and organise into crystals.
 Its speed depends on three main factors:

 Sugar composition.
-A honey rich in glucose (rape, dandelion, spring) crystallises rapidly — sometimes within days.
-A honey rich in fructose (acacia, forest honey) remains liquid for much longer.
+A glucose-rich honey (rapeseed, dandelion, spring) crystallises rapidly — sometimes in a few days.
+A fructose-rich honey (acacia, forest honey) stays liquid much longer.
 The glucose/fructose ratio is determined by the floral source and cannot be changed after harvest.

 Temperature.
-Crystallisation is fastest at around 14 °C. Above 25 °C, it slows markedly.
-Below 5 °C, the process is almost completely stopped — but resumes as soon as the honey returns to room temperature.
-Keeping a liquefied honey in the refrigerator is not a lasting solution.
+Crystallisation is fastest around 14 °C. Above 25 °C, it slows down sharply.
+Below 5 °C, the process almost completely stops — but resumes as soon as the honey returns to room temperature.
+Keeping a reliquefied honey in the refrigerator is not a lasting solution.

 Crystallisation nuclei.
-Suspended particles — pollen, micro-bubbles, wax fragments — serve as nucleation points.
-The more there are, the faster crystallisation proceeds and the finer the crystals formed.
-This is the principle used in the production of creamed honey.
+Suspended particles — pollen, micro-bubbles, wax fragments — act as nucleation points.
+The more there are, the faster the crystallisation and the finer the crystals formed.
+This principle is used in making creamed honey.

 |---|---|---|